pgavriel/moad_cui/config/CONFIG_OPTIONS.md

 - `"log_debug"` : `[true/false]` => Toggles detailed logging that gets saved into the file `debug_log.txt` which gets saved into the object folder.
 This log include things like the date and time of when the program runs as well as when it ends, and information during the scaning process similar to the outputs shown in the CLI.

-*Note: this is incomplete, plans for this included showing thread usages during a scan.
-The global class `DebugUtils` exists in the codebase and is meant to be called similar to a `std::cout` wherever something needs to be logged, ex: `DebugUtils::logDebug("Current Object Name: " + object_info["Object Name"]);`*.

 - `"num_moves"` : `[integer, ex=72]` => Refers to the number of steps that occur during a scan.
 Should be considered when changing the `degree_inc` field.
 Ex: for a full 360 degree scan with a degree increment of `5`, the number of moves should be set to `72`.
 In other words, *"Move the turntable `5` degrees for `72` steps for a total of `5 * 72 = 360` degrees during a scan."*

 - `object_name` : `[string, name of object to scan ex="atb3_thin-cable-mount"]` This name will be used to create a folder inside the given `output_dir` to store all the scan data.
 (Inside will be pose and DSLR folders).